-The 2017 Sean-nós NW Festival will be held at The Evergreen State College, just west of Olympia, Washington.
+The 2018 Sean-nós NW Irish Festival will be held at The Evergreen State College, just west of Olympia, Washington.
 Located about half-way between Seattle, Washington and Portland, Oregon, Olympia is the state capital.

 Extended Stay America is also conveniently located right off of Highway 101, about six miles from the college.
 It is a pet-friendly hotel with a kitchenette in every room, including a cooktop, refrigerator, and microwave (dishes and cooking utensils available on request, if you'd like).
 They provide free "Grab and Go" breakfast options, such as coffee, pastries, oatmeal, and fruit.

 Both hotels are located off the same exit.
 One is on the south side of the exit, the other is on the north side (up a side street).
 It is about 1.5 miles between the two locations, so keep that in mind if you are arranging carpools!

 If you'd like help finding accommodations, send us a note via the Contact page and let us know what you're looking for.

 We recommend flying into Seattle-Tacoma International Airport.
 The airport is located about 50 miles north of Olympia.
 If you do not want to rent a car, you can catch the Capital Aeroporter shuttle service on the ground level of the airport, near doors 00.
 You can book a shuttle on-line at www.capair.com.
 Both round trip and one-way options are available.
 Normal round-trip cost is $80 plus tip.

 Depending on when your flights are and if you're willing to be flexible, we may be able to give you a lift to or from the airport.
 We will try to collect travelers on Friday and return you to the airport on Monday.
 Send us a note via the Contact page if you'd like to try this option.